MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     Expected output: `git version 2.48.0` or higher

     If needed, install Git from [git-scm.com](https://git-scm.com/downloads) or your corporate application catalog.

-1. Verify Visual Studio Code is installed:

-    Download from [code.visualstudio.com](https://code.visualstudio.com/) or your corporate application catalog if needed.

-1. Verify the GitHub Copilot Chat extension is installed:

-    - Open Visual Studio Code
-    - Navigate to Extensions (Ctrl+Shift+X)
-    - Search for "GitHub Copilot Chat"
-    - If not installed, click Install and sign in with your GitHub account when prompted

-1. Install the uv package manager:

-    Spec Kit uses uv for CLI installation and management.

-    - Install uv following the instructions at [docs.astral.sh/uv](https://docs.astral.sh/uv/)

-    - For Windows PowerShell:

-        ```powershell
-        powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
-        ```

-    - Restart your terminal after installation to ensure uv is in your PATH

-1. Verify GitHub Copilot access:

-    - Ensure you have an active GitHub Copilot subscription
-    - Check your subscription at [github.com/settings/copilot](https://github.com/settings/copilot)

 ### Configure your environment